Meroby113/About-me/README.md

 ### Hi there <span class="wave">👋</span>

 I'm Merve Çoban , who is a computer science and technology enthusiast.
 Now I am a student of Istanbul Aydın University.
-I opened this gidhup to share my codes while studying.Most of the projects that I've developed so far is listed on my GitHub profile as public.
+I opened this githup to share my codes while studying.Most of the projects that I've developed so far is listed on my GitHub profile as public.
 You can check them :)

 to contact me: <g-emoji class="g-emoji" alias="envelope" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2709.png">✉️</g-emoji>